Diwali Celebration In Different Parts Of India

 In Punjab however Sikh celebrates Diwali in a grand way by decorating all Gurudwaras as it also marks the return of the sixth Sikh Guru, Guru Hargobind Sahib from prison, it is also known as Bandi Chhor Divas.
 The Guru, who was imprisoned by the Mughal Emperor Jahangir, was standing against the emperor’s regime’s oppression of the Indian people.
 Golden Temple in Amritsar is decked with beautiful lights and is also known as Golden Diwali.

 According to another legend, this day goddess Lakshmi was born from Samudra Manthan (or the great Churning of the Ocean) and married to Lord Vishnu.
 So their wedding is celebrated by lighting oil lamps and fireworks.
 It is the belief that on Diwali night Goddess Lakshmi visits each home and blesses her devotee.
-Laxmi is worshipped along with Ganesh as Lord Ganesh os the God of wisdom and Lakshmi is the goddess of wealth.
+Laxmi is worshipped along with Ganesh as Lord Ganesh is the God of wisdom and Lakshmi is the goddess of wealth.

 Diwali celebration in Eastern India particularly in West Bengal marks the day when Goddess Parvati took the form of goddess Kali to kill the demon Bakrasura.
 Goddess Kali is the tenth avatar of Goddess Durga, she symbolizes power and strength.
-People in Eastern states of Inda perform Kali Puja on the nights of Diwali.
+People in the Eastern states of Inda perform Kali Puja on the nights of Diwali.
 Traditionally rangolis made for Diwali is made of rice paste and not of colors, decorated with red paste and diyas, and called Alpona.
-In some places, there is a tradition of performing Bali or sacrifice during the festival.
+In some places, there is a tradition of performing Bali or sacrificing during the festival.
 A goat is sacrificed to the goddess and is an old ritual that is considered very sacred and auspicious.

 There is also a common theme running through Eastern states of India is the remembrance of ancestors during this time like in Odisha.
 People light earthen lamps and burn jute stems to light up the dark path that the spirits of the ancestors supposedly take to go back to heaven.